tylerdr/sprinter-website/src/pages/about/index.md

       We envision a world where life, work, and travel are seamlessly intertwined through the freeing power of modern technology.
 missionStatement: >

-  Our mission is to unlock human potential by leveraging technology’s power to have the most positive impact.
+  Our mission is to build extraordinary products and design sustainable solutions that bring joy to the experience of getting work done.
 ---